LunCoSim/hyperdesci/README.md

 ### Sponsorship

-Sponsors who donate significant amount of money to matching pool would be highleghted during the round
+Sponsors who donate significant amount of money to matching pool would be highlighted during the round

-### Apply to rounds
+## Rules

+1. No Quid Pro Quo for your project, but grantees are highly welcomed to incentivise donations to the whole round e.g. by issuing NFT to ALL THE DONORS TO THE ROUND
+2. Sponsor's projects are highly welcomed to apply to the round
+3. The votes would be reviewed for Sybil attacks by LunCo's team and discussed with all the grantees before the payouts
+4. Support each other grants, shill each other projects, get as much attention to DeSci as possible!!!
+### Application process

 If you do not have project on Gitcoin you'll have to create it.
 [Guide](https://support.gitcoin.co/gitcoin-knowledge-base/gitcoin-grants-program/project-owners/how-to-create-a-project-in-builder)